Lucy Lyttelton Cameron: Marriage and family

 St Michael's church at Lilleshall.

 Butt married in 1806, taking the name of the evangelical Reverend Charles Richard Cameron.
-Together they moved to Snedshill where he was the first curate at St Michaels Church at Donington Wood at Lilleshall in Shropshire where they had twelve children.
+Together they moved to Snedshill where he was the first curate at St Michael's Church at Donington Wood at Lilleshall in Shropshire where they had twelve children.
 The Camerons also adopted a niece when her sister followed her husband to India.
 The Camerons stayed in Shropshire for twenty five years before they took "the living of" Swaby in Lincolnshire, but they still lived at Snedshill.
 The Cameron family grew further in 1818 when her only brother's wife died.
 Her brother was unable to cope so her sister adopted his four sons and Cameron took his three daughters into her household.
 The extra expense was offset by a £50 a year allowance given to her by the industrialist, Isaac Hawkins Browne, when he died that same year.